Ed

 Like the infinite moebius strip, which is internally continuous, one must seek to be internally harmonious.
 Without a united body, spirit, and mind, one can easily be lost.
 But also, seeking unity with others in the form of community can be a great source of strength, for indviduals and groups alike can be greater than the sums of their parts.

-Honor HONOR, Dignity
+Honor HONOR, Dignity, Responsibility

 Symbolized by the sword, honor can be found in defending the weak, remaining true to one's word, standing for a worthy cause, and facing defeat with grace.
+Maintaining a high standard of moral conduct.

-Courage COURAGE to face fear, not fearlessness
+Courage COURAGE, Valor, to face fear, not fearlessness

 Symbolized by the shield, courage protects us from succumbing to overriding fear.
 Like spiritual armor, it allows us to face danger and risk with strength and confidence.